maieutic-nlp/Teaching-AI-Games/_projects/3_project.md

 Much of today's class will be focused on Symbolic, Logic-Based, or Classic AI.
 This was the assumption that you could represent things in a higher-level, symbolic or human-readable, format and attack problems that way.
 It led to many advances in AI, particularly search.

+Here's a [python notebook](https://github.com/KentonMurray/tic-tac-toe/) explaining some of these algorithms using tic-tac-toe.

 Complexity for some common games:
 * Checkers Arthur Samuel.
 1959.
 Alpha-Beta Pruning.
 10^40 - 10^50 range for complexity.
 Solved 2007
 * Chess 10^120 (Shannon number) was published in 1950.
 Yes, the same Shannon who we talked about for WORDLE last week. {% shannon1950xxii %}